-The Riksbank’s target is that the annual change in the consumer price index (CPI) should be 2 per cent.
+The Riksbank's target is that the annual change in the consumer price index with a fixed interest rate (the CPIF) should be 2 per cent.
 This makes inflation developments an important factor for interest rate decisions.
 The prospects for the real economy, for example economic growth and employment, are also important for the interest rate decision.
 In the preparatory works for the Riksbank Act, it was stated that the Riksbank, without prejudice to the price stability target, should furthermore support the objectives of general economic policy with a view to achieving sustainable growth and high employment.
 Monetary policy is unable to raise growth and employment more permanently but it may affect these quantities in the short term.
 The best thing monetary policy can do to attain sustainable growth and high employment is therefore to attempt to stabilise production and employment around long-term sustainable paths besides stabilising inflation around the inflation target, The Riksbank therefore conducts what is generally referred to as flexible inflation targeting.
 This does not mean that the Riksbank neglect the fact that the inflation target is the overriding objective.

 How are the forecasts made?